Child Support & Alimony Lawyers in Lansing MI

 - General principles of equity.

 Whether you will receive or pay Spousal Support is a determination that could affect your standard of living for the rest of your life.
-It is essential that you seek the advice of a competent and experienced attorney who has a history of success.
+It is essential that you seek the advice of a competent and experienced child support lawyers Michigan who has a history of success.

 No one goes into a marriage thinking it is doomed to fail at some point.
 However, many people do enter a marriage entirely unprepared.
 It’s one thing to be pessimistic, but another to be wise.
 If you are engaged or have been thinking about marrying your partner, it is in your best interest to consult with a prenuptial agreement attorney so that in the event that trouble in the marriage ensues, your property and assets will be protected and your rights upheld.
 If you are in the Okemos, East Lansing, and Dewitt, Michigan areas, turn to the Law Offices of Stuart R. Shafer today to draft a prenuptial agreement before entering a marriage commitment.